mr6394163-jpg/AI-agent/README.md

 └── README.md
 👩‍💻 About

-Built by **Nisha** as a self-directed learning project to understand RAG pipelines, local LLMs, and vector databases.
+Built by Zainab as a self-directed learning project to understand RAG pipelines, local LLMs, and vector databases.
 All errors were debugged independently.

  📄 License